Last updated:

 A fixed-rate mortgage term provides a sense of security for those anxious about volatile mortgage rates.
 Locking in your rate shields you from future increases, offering peace of mind—but this stability has potential downsides.

-Variable-rate mortgages are subject to a fee of three month interest, if you break the contract term (e.g., 5 year term).
+Variable-rate mortgages are subject to a fee of three months' interest if you break the contract term (e.g., a 5-year term).

 Fixed-rate mortgage penalty fees can be higher.
 If you break a fixed-rate contract term, you can be charged three months of interest or a fee called the interest rate differential (IRD), whichever is higher.
 The IRD is often higher.